ALEXGUOQ/SYPaginator/Readme.markdown

+**This is no longer maintained.
+I highly recommend using UIPageViewController instead.**

+---

 # SYPaginator

 Simple paging scroll view to make complicated tasks easier.
 We use this in several of the [Synthetic](http://heysynthetic.com) apps including [Hipstamatic](http://hipstamatic.com), [D-Series](http://disposable.hipstamatic.com), and [IncrediBooth](http://incredibooth.com).